Skip to main content

 • emotional

-• “I had six serious heroes die until my hero Vegeta came out glorious.
+• “I had, off my head, I think 6 serious heroes die until my hero Vegeta came out glorious.
 Overall, I had a great time playing this game.
-I laughed from the humor and I cried/got angry when my hero died, but with death being rewarding, it helps you to pick up that sword, bow, or staff again and slay those who killed you and take revenge on your fallen comrades.”
+I laughed from the humor and I cried/got pissed when my hero died.
+But with death being rewarding, it helps you to pick up that sword/bow/staff again and slay those bastards who killed you and take revenge on your fallen comrades.”

-• “Easy to play, hard to win; it made me cry.”
+• “Easy to play, hard to win, made me cry.”

 • optimization